Registration of the asylum application

 • Transcription of names[22]

-If any of these give indications that the identity or country of origin of an applicant might be different from what they report, this is to be clarified during the personal interview.
-Reading out of mobile devices, language detection and name transcription are not used in cases where an entry is found in the VIS-database on Schengen visa, since this is regarded as sufficient proof of identity.[17]
-According to the BAMF, specifically, if a VIS-hit is shown as part of the central register of foreigners (AZR) comparison and a visa has been issued, or if according to the AZR, the passport/passport replacement document or other suitable proof of identity has been retained by another authority and its authenticity has been entered in the AZR, this procedure is not carried out.[18]
+If any of these before mentioned tools give indications that the identity or country of origin of an applicant might be different from what they report, this is to be clarified during the personal interview.
+Reading out of mobile devices, language detection and name transcription are not used in cases where an entry is found in the VIS-database on Schengen visa, since this is regarded as sufficient proof of identity.[30]
+According to the BAMF, specifically, if a VIS-hit is shown as part of the central register of foreigners (AZR) comparison and a visa has been issued, or if according to the AZR, the passport/passport replacement document or other suitable proof of identity has been retained by another authority and its authenticity has been entered in the AZR, this procedure is not carried out.[31]

 The reading out of mobile devices is possible in cases where applicants do not provide identity documents or where there are indications that the documents provided are falsified.[32]
 It can only be performed by persons qualified to be judges (i.e. with two completed law exams), who decide whether to share the obtained data with the responsible case officer.
 The obtained information can only be used to establish identity or country of origin, and not for other purposes during the asylum procedure.[33]
 The types of data that are used as indications for country of origin or identity are geolocation data, the countries to which the majority of phone calls are made, the language of communication, the countries in which the saved contacts are located, or the domain host country of frequently used websites.[34]